ibm-cloud-docs/solution-tutorials/vpc-public-app-private-backend.md

 To create a new subnet for the frontend,

-1. Click **VPC and subnets** under **Network** on the left pane
+1. Click **Subnets** under **Network** on the left pane > **New subnet**.
-2. Click **Subnets**, then **New subnet**.
    * Enter **vpc-pubpriv-frontend-subnet** as name, then select the VPC you created.
    * Select a location.
-   * Enter the IP range for the subnet in CIDR notation, i.e., **10.240.1.0/24**.
+   * Enter the IP range for the subnet in CIDR notation, i.e., **10.xxx.1.0/24**.
 Leave the **Address prefix** as it is and select the **Number of addresses** as 256.
-3. Select **VPC default** for your subnet access control list (ACL).
+1. Select **VPC default** for your subnet access control list (ACL).
 You can configure the inbound and outbound rules later.
-4. Given all virtual server instances in the subnet will have a floating IP attached, it is not required to enable a public gateway for the subnet.
+1. Given all virtual server instances in the subnet will have a floating IP attached, it is not required to enable a public gateway for the subnet.
 The virtual server instances will have Internet connectivity through their floating IP.
-5. Click **Create subnet** to provision it.
+1. Click **Create subnet** to provision it.

 ### Create a frontend security group